amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 </tbody>
 </table>

-## marketplaceId values
+# marketplaceId values

-The `marketplaceId` identifies the marketplace for a request.
+The `marketplaceId` identifies the marketplace in a request.

 **North America**